 For the second year in a row, UD is hosting the Texas Pre-Freshman Engineering Program (TexPREP), which was founded in 1976 by a mathematics professor at the University of Texas at San Antonio (UTSA).
 Students may participate in the program for up to four years (from the summer prior to seventh grade through the summer prior to their sophomore year of high school).
 North Lake College offers Years I and II of the program; last year, UD offered Year III, and this year, additionally, UD is one of only two locations in the Dallas area to offer Year IV (the other is the University of North Texas’ Dallas campus).

 Classics Department Experiences Sudden Surge in Interest, Scholarship Application

 July 15, 2015

-Kat Cammack, BA ’19, claims that the study of classics encompasses all of her skills
+Kat Cammack, BA ’19, claims that the study of classics encompasses all of her skills and interests."

 In Memoriam: Rising Senior, Generous Friend Zachary Clark, BA '16

 Rising-senior Zachary Clark, 21 years old, died on Friday as a result of a car accident.
 Clark, who lived in the Dallas area, was on his way back to Minnesota, where he was working as a Totus Tuus Ministry missionary.

 Evening MBA Courses to be Offered in The Colony Beginning Fall 2015